ES-DOC/esdoc-errata-client/docs/configuration.rst

 Authentication
 ==============

-Authentication is key to an optimal use of ``esgissue`` features.
+Authentication is essential to use the "write" features of the ``esgissue`` package.

 GitHub setup
 ************

-A verified GitHub account is required, as well as a personal access token generated through `your GitHub profile setting page <https://github.com/settings/profile>`_.
+A verified (by email) GitHub account is required, as well as a personal access token generated through `your GitHub profile setting page <https://github.com/settings/profile>`_.

 1. Go on the bottom of the left menu to access to "Developer Settings":